 Martin the Attorney

-- Job Title: Director, Head of Tax
+- Job Title: Head Legal, Risk, and Compliance

 - Member: New York State Bar, Washington State Bar

 - J.D., with Honors – University of Washington School of Law